octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.28 - 2025-09-09 =
+* Added support for importing properties from Behomes
+* Added support for land property to ReaXML imports
+* Added a 'Referer' header to OSM geocoding requests to prevent getting blocked
+* Added filter 'houzez_property_feed_clean_price_on_import' to disable price cleansing when importing price using custom field mappings

 = 2.5.27 - 2025-08-28 =
 * Send price qualifier in RTDF exports